zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/jacosta.md

 # flag used to determine whether to show teaching
 showteaching: false
-graduated: N
 ---

-I'm a PhD student at the Polythecnic University of Madrid and a visiting researcher at VDL / Utah.
+I'm a PhD student at the Polytechnic University of Madrid and a visiting researcher at VDL / Utah.